Xiao Hui Teo

 Xiao Hui Teo — Physiotherapist

-My passion for helping others to function at their best, whether that be an athlete returning to the sporting field or the elderly maintaining independence, is what motivates me to practise physiotherapy.
+Xiao Hui has a passion for helping others to function at their best, whether that be an athlete returning to the sporting field or the elderly maintaining independence, is what motivates her to practise physiotherapy.
 Xiao Hui is fluent in Mandarin.Back to blog home